skyvers/skyve/README.md

 		- You'll also need to configure Wildfly appropriately - for example, for MSSQL, you'll need to place the `sqljdbc42.jar` and `sqljdbc_auth.dll` into `\wildfly\modules\system\layers\base\com\microsoft\sqlserver\main\`
 	* To deploy your application, right-click the Wildfly server node in the Eclipse server window and add your project.
 Then start the server using the start tool on the Server window toolbar.

-#### Log in
+#### Sign in
 * Open your preferred browser and navigate to `localhost:8080/<projectName>`.
-* Log in with the credentials specified in the `boostrap` stanza of the json settings file.
+* Sign in with the credentials specified in the `boostrap` stanza of the json settings file.
-* Once logged in, use the Security Admin section of the admin module to create a user group with required roles, and create users as required.
+* Once signed in, use the Security Admin section of the admin module to create a user group with required roles, and create users as required.

+Note that the bootstrap user only has effect if there is no user with the same name, so if you already had a bootstrap user in your database, you can either:
+• truncate your database and start again, OR
+• add the role to your user via the admin module, OR
+• create a security group with the roles you need, and assign membership to your user

+For either of the last two, you'll need to sign-out and then sign back in again for the change to permissions to take effect.

 ## Quick start